 To learn more about VA 250, visit the State Commission’s website at www.va250.org

-For more information about Hanover’s VA 250 commemoration, contact Tom Harris, Communications Coordinator, at firstname.lastname@example.org.
+For more information about Hanover’s VA 250 commemoration, contact Tom Harris, Liaison to the Committee, at email@example.com.